xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 </div>

-The advantage of introducing a CLI is to
+The advantage of introducing a CLI is that it helps handle the routes in the linux kernel across reloads and switchovers as well.

 ### Private "insecure" registry